Markismus/Hogwarts-Legacy-Dutch-text/README.md

 # Hogwarts-Legacy-Dutch-text
 As my daughters aren't fluent yet in English, they found it welcome to use Dutch text instead of English.

-I used the explanation from here: https://modding.wiki/en/hogwartslegacy/developers/localisation I repeated it at the bottom of this readme.
+I used the explanation from [modding.wiki](https://modding.wiki/en/hogwartslegacy/developers/localisation).
+(I repeated the contents at the bottom of this readme.)